FriendsOfSymfony/FOSRestBundle/README.md

 Configuration
 -------------

-Registering a custom encoder requires modifying several configuration options.
+Registering a custom encoder requires modifying your configuration options.
-Following an example adding support for a custom RSS encoder while removing support for xml.
-Also the default Json encoder class is to modified:
+Following is an example adding support for a custom RSS encoder while removing support for xml.
+Also the default Json encoder class is modified:

     # app/config.yml
     fos_rest: